kuehnd96/portfolio/diary.md

 ### Come along as I plan, design, implement, and support software for a massive increase in my online presence

+2/7/2023

+I know I have not updated this in a while.
+There is good news and bad news on this front:

+The bad news is I have been dealing with the sudden loss of my uncle.
+This caused me to shift my focus away from this project for a few weeks to grieve and center myself.
+I am finding this has been the proper way to deal with this loss.

+The good news is I started ready my [Blazor book](https://www.oreilly.com/library/view/learning-blazor/9781098113230/) and I am really liking it.
+I am looking to get into a more consistent pattern of reading this book every week.
+I also need to do some research on how to host a blog in Azure.
+This project is still throught about often and I haven't lost any excitement about it.

 1/9/2023

 Happy New Year.
 After taking some time away from software development outside of work I am ready to get back to it.
 I am questioning my previous choice of Gatsby (React) and Contentful for this portfolio site.
 I am now leaning heavily toward .NET Blazor and Azure to create this site and my blog.
 The reason is I think using the .NET stack and Azure would be more fun and a better use of my time.
 I don't see myself needing any more React experience in my side projects or my job.
 The more I think about going in this new technical direction the more my excitement and enthusiasm grows for this project.
 This would be a great opportunity to level up in the new features, tools, and frameworks of .NET.
 I have spent the last few years gaining technical breadth outside of .NET outside of work; The idea of gaining technical depth in .NET from this project is too intriguing.